 Sol LeWitt (b.1928, Hartford, CT; d.
-2007, New York) is a leading figure of Minimalism and pioneer of Conceptual art.
+2007, New York) was a leading figure of Minimalism and pioneer of Conceptual art.
 Redefining art production by exploring ideas rather than conventional aesthetics, he distilled art to its essentials.
 Using the cube as a “grammatical device,” LeWitt’s work is characterized by serialization, repetition, and progression, exemplified by his iconic open-grid structures.
 Studying systems of line and color, his prolific output of wall drawings represents a breakthrough in his career and solidifies his engagement with two-dimensional practices spanning painting, drawing, photography, and printmaking.

 LeWitt has been the subject of numerous one-artist exhibitions and his work is held in public collections worldwide.
 In 2008, MASS MoCA opened Sol LeWitt: A Wall Drawing Retrospective, which will remain on view through 2033.

 Opening reception: Thursday, January 23, 6 - 8 PM

 New York—Pace Gallery announces Horizontal Progressions by Sol LeWitt which brings together seven structures from 1991 in a rare exhibition of a complete series.
 Horizontal Progressions will be on view at Pace’s 508 West 25th Street gallery from January 24 through February 22, 2014.
 An opening reception will take place on Thursday, January 23 from 6 to 8 p.m.
 A catalogue will accompany the exhibition.

 Widely regarded as one of the most important and influential artists of the last half of the 20th century, Sol LeWitt helped revolutionize the definition of art in the 1960s.
 In his 1967 essay for Artforum entitled Paragraphs on Conceptual Art, he wrote, “The idea itself, even if not made visual, is as much a work of art as any finished product.”